teodorlu/iki/README.md

 # IKI

-IKI is a text-based toolkit for collective knowledge management.
+IKI is a text-based collective knowledge management toolkit for Babashka zealots.

 ## Installing